 Stroke your hands down the sides of your arms from your shoulders to your elbows and back again and again.

 As you stroke the sides of your arms, imagine you are walking down a flight of stairs and count out loud from 1 to 20 with each step you take.
 When you reach 20 hum or sing the first two or three lines of Happy Birthday.

 Let your arms go back down to your sides, relax, open your eyes and look up in front of and above you.
 Then move your eyes slowly from left to right and back three times.

-Close your eyes and stroke your arms again in the same fashion a further five times.
+Close your eyes, breathe in deeply, exhale and stroke your arms again in the same fashion a further five times.

 Open your eyes.
 Think about your block and rate your block on the scale of 1 to 10 and see how much it has reduced.
 If it is not reduced as far as you would like it to be, repeat the exercise from beginning to end.

 It is worth adding that you can perform this exercise in almost any stressful situation you can imagine like, for example, going to the dentist or before you are about to speak in public.

 It is well worth practising it and practising it until it becomes second nature.
 It may also become your best friend.

 Don't miss my latest articles on NLP techniques.
 Keep up to date with new additions to the site when you subscribe free to Inspirations.

 As a bonus for subscribing you'll receive the first three chapters of my book Towards Success, where you can learn more about NLP techniques, from Anchors to Modelling, and my 50 favourite inspirational quotations.